npkanaka/npkanaka.github.io/_pages/about.md

 **June 2023**: ⭐ GRA at [NOWLAB](https://nowlab.cse.ohio-state.edu/)

-**May 2023**: _Talk_ ~ on domain-specific fine-tuning, concluding summer research internship with the Analytics Center of Excellence at Wexner Medical Center .
+**May 2023**: 🎤 _Talk_ ~ On Domain-Specific Fine-Tuning: Advancing Analytics in Medical Research at Wexner Medical Center, concluding summer research internship with the Analytics Center of Excellence at Wexner Medical Center.

 **May 2023**: _Presented_ ~ Investigating GPU Offloading in NVIDIA Rapids - [report](files/6422.pdf)